Getting devices onto the Hospital Medical Devices List

 On this page

 Pharmac is contracting hospital medical devices by category.
-As we finish procurement with suppliers in each relevant category, we add their devices to the Hospital Medical Devices List.
-We are still working on some categories of devices.
+Previously, we ran category-based procurement processes, as we entered contracts with suppliers in each relevant category, we added their devices to the Hospital Medical Devices List.
+While we are changing how we list devices, we are still working through contracting devices by category.

 Category information for devices